phalcon-orphanage/docs/en/api/Phalcon_DI.rst

 public *boolean*  **offsetExists** (*string* $name)

-Check if a service is registered using the array syntax
+Check if a service is registered using the array syntax.
+Alias for Phalcon\\Di::has()

 public  **offsetSet** (*string* $name, *mixed* $definition)

-Allows to register a shared service using the array syntax
+Allows to register a shared service using the array syntax.
+Alias for Phalcon\\Di::setShared()

 .. code-block:: php